fauzanfebrian/whatsapp-service/README.md

 3. View once forwarder Bot
     - Every view once message that appears is immediately converted and sent to the authenticated user.
     - NB.
 This is not the default bot, you should update the code to run it.
+4. Deleted message forwarder
+    - Every deleted messages will be automatically forwarded to the authenticated user along with the original content.
+    - NB.
+This feature is exclusively supported with the database authentication method.

 ## Auth Method